 This isn’t the first time Kermit has brought joy to many by performing this delightful song.
 Originally performed in the 1979 film The Muppet Movie, “The Rainbow Connection” was written with music and lyrics by Paul Williams and Kenneth Ascher.
 Kermit the Frog (voiced by Jim Henson) performed the song in the film and then the whole cast sang the tune at the end of the film.

 Kermit the Frog has long been an iconic figure in pop culture.
 Fans know this song is synonymous with the frog.
-Sometimes Kermit’s competitive streak comes out, however, as seen when he and Steve Martin had a “battle of the banjos” back in 2013 for
+Sometimes Kermit’s competitive streak comes out, however, as seen when he and Steve Martin had a “ battle of the banjos” back in 2013 for Funny or Die.
+They seemed to have worked it out in the end, however.
+That sweet sound can’t keep anyone—or any amphibian—angry for too long.

 While times are scary, “The Rainbow Connection” offers solace for those dealing with uncertainty.
 Let’s choose to believe that we will see the rainbow soon!
 “Rainbows are visions, they’re only illusions… But I know they’re wrong wait and see.”